 Unlike the other three films that I have mentioned, Kirchheimer doesn’t soundtrack his images with the scratches, beats, samples, raps, and crescendos of hip-hop music.
 Rather he chose jazz, which proves to be a rather ingenious choice.
 There is a certain structured freestyle edge to jazz that replicates that of the graffiti that adorned subway cars across the boroughs throughout the decade.
 Both the sounds and the images may at first appear on the fly and improvised, but rather they are planned down to finite details.
 The music, by jazz legend Charles Mingus, is as unpredictable as the film itself.
 Both veer and swerve in unexpected directions, looping back to previous notes that struck their fancy.
 I was reminded of D.A.
 Pennebaker’s 1953 short, Daybreak Express, probably my favourite short film ever it’s so swimmingly gorgeous, which also infused images of the New York subway with that of trumpets and saxophones.

 That short film was created upon the realization that the elevated Third Avenue subway line in Manhattan was to be demolished.
 Kirschheimer’s subject, the graffitied train-cars that bundle about throughout the city collecting and disposing of passengers as if the traffic embodiment of a figure eight, still had a good decade of life left in it when filmed in 1977.
 Not only as seen through Wild Style, Style Wars, and Beat Street, but also prime time television series The Equalizer and numerous underground and low-budget NYC cinema.
-The city has successfully eradicated this, of course, and even movies have had, too – the adaptation of Rent could barely seem to replicate the image when they went into the depths of the subway system.
+The city has successfully eradicated this, of course, and even movies have had, too – the adaptation of Rent could when they went into the depths of the subway system.

 Offering a vision of New York that doesn’t fit into any preconceived box, whether that be romanticized or grittily to the fact, Stations of the Elevated is a curious film.
 Its images are fascinating to watch, although the film’s – yes – very jazz-like structure means viewers may drift in and out of what they may perceived as a lackadaisical form.
 Viewing it today some 33 years after it premiered at the New York Film Festival and Kirchheimer’s film is perhaps best seen as a nostalgic trip to a pre-gentrified New York rather than a quizzical look at the modern city.
 Either way it’s interesting and great documentation of a specific moment in time that shouldn’t be forgotten.